 Stress Rupture Testing

-At Laboratory Testing Inc., stress rupture testing complies with ASTM standards and is performed on fully-automated machines that provide the following:
+At Laboratory Testing Inc., the stress rupture test and creep test comply with ASTM standards and are performed on fully-automated machines that provide:

 - Calibrated thermocouples attached to the test specimens to provide the required temperature control